-1) a good review is some of the best advertising a business can ever have
+1) a good review is some of the best FREE advertising a business can ever have, but

-3) and finally, lots of good reviews will serve as the back-up a business needs if that bad review ever comes!
+3) finally, having lots of those good reviews will serve as the back-up a business needs if that bad review ever comes!
 When that unreasonable unfair client comes along, they are buried in all the good reviews you have.

-Important: Google Map or Search Listings are where reviews are the most visible, so be certain there is a fully verified and optimized set of Google My Business listings in place!
-Sure ‘Home Advisor’ runs television advertising and maybe someone somewhere mentioned they use ‘Judy’s Book’, but given a choice for where one review will be the most visible… there simply is no comparison to Google listings.
+Important: Google Map or Search Listing reviews are the most visible by far, so be certain there is a fully verified and optimized set of Google My Business listings in place!
+Sure ‘Home Advisor’ runs television advertising and maybe someone somewhere mentioned they use ‘Judy’s Book’, but given a choice for where one review will be the most visible… there simply is no comparison to your Google listings.

-The Correct Steps For How To Deal With A Bad Review
+The Correct Steps For How To Deal With A Negative Review

 1. Go Direct!